Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 **Explanation:**

-White box testing, also known as clear box or glass box testing, is a testing technique that involves testing the internal structures or workings of an application.
+White box testing is a testing technique that involves testing the internal structures or workings of an application.
 The tester has knowledge of the internal code, architecture, and workflows.

 <details>
   <summary>Overview:</summary>